-Jacqui starting working for us as a part one, and after a four year intermission gaining experience with another practice, she returned to Stride Treglown to continue carving her career.
+Jacqui started working for us as a part one, and after a four year intermission gaining experience with another practice, she returned to Stride Treglown to continue carving her career.

-Jacqui is an associate architect in our mixed-use team.
+Jacqui is a senior associate architect in our mixed-use team.
 Delivering primarily residential schemes, Jacqui can found be working on anything from new builds to conversions, enjoying the challenge of delivering large scale developments across the UK.

 What is your favourite project you’ve worked on to date?